How Many People Play Video Games in the World? (Dec 2023)

 Worldwide Gamers Statistics: User Numbers, Demographics, & Region

-It is estimated that there are going to be 3.26 billion gamers in 2023.
-This is about 41% of the world’s population.
-The global gaming revenue is also expected to reach $221.4 billion in the same year.
+There are 2.7 billion active gamers in 2023, which means that about 33.5% of the world’s population play video games.
+This is expected to grow by 15% in 2027, or up to 3.10 billion gamers worldwide.
+Similarly, this year’s estimated global video gaming revenue of $490.58 billion is expected to grow by 40% more, to a total of $688.37 billion market revenue in 2027.
 This data shows that the video gaming industry continues to expand and reach a wider audience even after the pandemic.

 Video games have become so widespread in our lives that even adults enjoy them.
 Video game players can play on gaming consoles, mobile devices, PC, and more for entertainment or in their free time.